seanreed1111/sql-recipes/recipes.md

 +---------+---------+-----------+

 +---------+---------+-----------+
-When using aggregate functions to produce per-group summary values, watch out for the following trap, which involves selecting nonsummary table columns not related to the grouping columns.
+When using aggregate functions to produce per-group summary values, watch out for the following trap, which involves Selecting nonsummary table columns not related to the grouping columns.
 Suppose that you want to know the longest trip per driver in the driver_log table.
 That’s produced by this query: mysql> SELECT name, MAX(miles) AS 'longest trip'
 -> FROM driver_log GROUP BY name;
 +-------+--------------+